mattgardner96/AC_Project/Project Writeup.md

 After receiving the new board, I got to work on network connectivity: first, I sought to connect to the Arduino locally (within a router-based Local Area Network, or LAN) before extending my functionality to the larger WAN and Internet.
 Once again, the Yún's built-in Bridge library made my life considerably better; using the <Console.h> library, I could type into a CLI directly over a network connection.

 This seemed to work pretty well, so I set to work on what would become the final interface for the design—an http-style request that could receive commands from the web at large.
 At first, I thought about using RESTful HTTP commands, sending data in the header of the request and programming the Linux processor to parse that data.
 However, an easier option came to mind: what if the URL itself could contain all of the information I needed?
-For example, navigating to "http://myArduino.local/ac/power" on the local network would trigger my sendToAC function by simply passing in everything after the final '/' as an argument.
+For example, navigating to "http://myArduino.local/arduino/ac/power" on the local network would trigger my sendToAC function by simply passing in everything after the final '/' as an argument.

-### A Note on Security
+#### A Note on Security
 This approach brings up some glaring security holes: unsecure connections using a simple URL means that the device is totally open to attack on the local network.
 When I mentioned my implementation to a friend, his first reaction was to threaten me with a DDOS attack.
 However, for the purpose of this project, consequences of an attack are quite small, so I decided to continue forward with my (admittedly naïve) implementation.
 Further refinement of the system for security would include HTTPS-based requests and better handling of unauthorized/invalid access.

 ### Connecting beyond the LAN
-Since I'm living in an apartment right now and don't control my own account with an ISP, I decided to use Dynamic DNS instead of mapping my network connection to a static IP.
+Since my Arduino basically acts as a server processing instructions sent via the internet, I would need to access that device directly via web browsers or services that could be anywhere in the world.
+Instead of using a static IP address, maintained by my ISP to provide a constantly accessible internet location, I decided to use Dynamic DNS to connect my Yún to the internet through my router.
+Dynamic DNS (DDNS) services re-route a chosen hostname (for example, myHostname.ddns.net) to a user's direct IP address, relying on a compatible router to relay IP address changes to the Dynamic DNS service whenever the ISP's assigned IP address changes.
+In effect, the DDNS service will always route this hostname to the proper IP address no matter how often that address changes.

+Using my router's port forwarding and DHCP reservation systems, I was able to create a constant, static link between the Arduino and the internet, allowing 24/7 control of my air conditioning unit from anywhere in the world.
+This server-side implementation would be easily extensible to any IR device—including entertainment systems, lighting controls, or other home automation systems—with only a reading/programming of the codes (which could even be automated/immediately accessible via a web interface).

+#### A Minor Complication
+After ensuring that my web communciation systems were working, it was time to test the system from start to finish.
+In my room, I connected my Yún to the router, sent the command to control the A/C, and received a reply from the Arduino...but the A/C didn't turn on.
+The code for the A/C hadn't changed, but the IR portion of my system no longer worked.

+To fix the problem, I went to the oscilloscope, to make sure the Arduino was sending its signals properly.
+After a look at [this Arduino pinout diagram] (http://orig03.deviantart.net/07cc/f/2013/290/a/e/yun_by_pighixxx-d6qvbq4.png), I realized that the Arduino was using pin D13 as defined by the library itself.